CS171/Homework_instructions/week-01/week_01_hw.md

 &nbsp;

-# Homework 1 - Due Wednesday, Sept.
-8, 2021 by noon EDT
+# Homework 1 - Due Monday, Sept.
+5, 2022 by noon EDT

 In this homework, you will consider different visualizations and analyze their primary purpose, whether they succeed or not, and the critical aspects of what makes visualizations compelling, effective, and impactful.